dahead/DUPEFILES2/README.md

 # DUPEFILES 2

-DUPEFILES 2 scans your file system for duplicate files.
-DUPEFILES 2 is a csharp dotnet core application which runs under windows, linux and probably osx.
+DUPEFILES 2 is a c# .NET Core application which runs under linux, windows and probably mac.

-DUPEFILES 2 checks files for for file size, hash and finally binary.
+It scans your file system for duplicate files and helps you save space by removing the duplicates you want to.

+## FEATURES

+- Open: OS .NET Core CLI Application
+- Flexible: Runs under linux/mac/windows
+- Fast: Parallel and async file operations

 ## COMMANDS